SS Guararema

-SS Guararema was a coastal steamship, built in Scotland as a member of the United Kingdom's War Standard Class C1.
-She was launched in 1918 as War Avon; but completed in 1919 for a Belgian shipowner as Independance.
+SS Guararema was a coastal steamship, built in Scotland as a member of the United Kingdom's War Standard Class C1. it was launched in 1918 as War Avon; but completed in 1919 for a Belgian shipowner as Independance.

-In 1921 the General Steam Navigation Company bought her, and renamed her Mavis.
-In 1929 a shipowner in Barrow-in-Furness bought her, and renamed her Sound Fisher.
+In 1921 the General Steam Navigation Company bought her, and renamed it Mavis.
+In 1929 a shipowner in Barrow-in-Furness bought it, and renamed it Sound Fisher.
 In 1937 her hull was lengthened.

-In 1939 a Brazilian shipowner bought her, and renamed her Guararema.
-She was sunk in a collision off the coast of Brazil in 1949.
+In 1939 a Brazilian shipowner bought it, and renamed her Guararema. it was sunk in a collision off the coast of Brazil in 1949.